 While white or brown spots or patches may seem more normal, seeing your baby turn yellow can be alarming.
 But don’t panic; your little bundle of joy probably just has a touch of jaundice.

-Jaundice is a prevalent condition, generally appearing two to three days after birth.
+Jaundice is a prevalent condition in infants, generally appearing two to three days after birth.
 It typically turns the baby’s skin yellow and can also affect the whites of the eyes.

 Neonatal jaundice occurs due to a buildup of bilirubin in the blood.
-When red blood cells are broken down, bilirubin is produced.
-And it just happens to have a yellow color.
+When red blood cells break down, bilirubin is produced, and it has a yellow color.

 Jaundice is mostly harmless and usually disappears within one or two weeks.

-However, if the condition is apparent within 24 hours of delivery, it could be a sign of a more severe problem.
+However, if the condition is apparent within 24 hours of delivery, it could signify a more severe problem.
 In this case, you should consult your doctor.

 Treatment for jaundice is usually not necessary.
 A simple treatment you can do at home is exposing your baby to controlled sunlight for a few minutes each day.

 Never place your newborn in direct sunlight, though.
 Instead, use a thin fabric or curtain to cover a sunlit window.
 Sit there with your baby for 10 to 15 minutes every day.

 The sun will provide your baby with much-needed vitamin D, which helps to break down the bilirubin.
 As a mother of babies who both had slight jaundice, I can assure you this method is very effective.

-Severe cases may require medical intervention, in the form of:
+Severe cases may require medical intervention in the form of one of the following:

-- Phototherapy: Baby is exposed to a particular light which changes the form of bilirubin, making it easy for the liver to break it down.
+- Phototherapy: Your baby will be exposed to a particular light that changes the form of bilirubin, making it easy for the liver to break it down.

-- Exchange transfusion: If phototherapy does not work, a complete blood transfusion might be necessary, to reduce the amount of bilirubin in baby’s blood.
+- Exchange transfusion: If phototherapy does not work, a complete blood transfusion might be necessary to reduce the amount of bilirubin in your baby’s blood.

-We all know a birthmark is skin discoloration either present at birth or appearing within the first month of a baby’s life.
+A birthmark is skin discoloration either present at birth or appearing within the first month of a baby’s life.
 They come in various colors, shapes, and sizes and can occur anywhere on the body.
 Let’s look at the most common.